 17) Smaller Sizes

-Cutting vegetables, fruits and proteins in smaller pieces will cook them faster, as they have less volume, a thinly sliced carrot will cook in minutes while a whole carrot would take way more time, or a chicken nuggets will take 4 minutes while a bone-in chicken breast maybe 30.
+Cutting vegetables, fruits, and proteins in smaller pieces will cook them faster, as they have less volume, a thinly sliced carrot will cook in minutes while a whole carrot would take way more time, or chicken nuggets will take 4 minutes while a bone-in chicken breast maybe 30.

 18) Small Garbage Bowl